kroma-network/.github/CONTRIBUTING.md

 We use GitHub Actions to verify that the code in your PR passes all our checks.

 When you submit or update your PR, a CI build will automatically start.
-A note will be added to the PR, and will indicate the current status of the build.
+A note will be added to the PR that will indicate the current status of the build.

-## For go developers
+## For Go developers

-Please make sure your changes pass below commands.
+Please make sure your changes pass the command below.

 ```shell
 > go test ./...
 ```

-## For nodeJS developers
+## For NodeJS developers

 We use [yarn](https://yarnpkg.com/) as a package manager tool.
-Please make sure your changes pass below commands.
+Please make sure your changes pass the commands below.

 ```shell
 > yarn lint